AI-Treasure/UdacityMLAssign2/README.md

 There are many different ways in which this project can be improved.
 For instance, we can compare the models a bit more in detail.
 So that we can improve on the accuracy.
 Also can we inspect the data a bit more in detail, to see whether further cleaning needs to be done.
 Furthermore, one could add in the SDK the option to add datapoints to the dataset, before building the model.
 This would make the whol workflow even more dynamic.
 So there is enough to be done. :-)

+## Screencast video

+I was not allowed (by my boss) to place my screencast video on youtube, and therefore I placed it in my github environment.